Kalugy/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-11.md

       Correct answer: D
     </details>

-50. How can a customer increase security to AWS account logons?
+50. How can a customer increase security to AWS account logins?
 (Select TWO)
     - A. Configure AWS Certificate Manager
     - B. Enable Multi-Factor Authentication (MFA)
     - C. Use Amazon Cognito to manage access